The Buzz

 By: Kerry McMahon

-Modern lighting is about a lot more than illuminating spaces.
-In the past decade, there have been numerous innovations in lighting and a better understanding of the effect lighting can have on our well-being.
+Modern lighting encompasses much more than just illuminating spaces.
+Over the past decade, numerous innovations in lighting have emerged, accompanied by a deeper understanding of the impact lighting can have on our well-being.
 Perhaps nowhere are the benefits of lighting more apparent than in the hospitality industry.

-Here are four advantages that a lighting upgrade can have on hoteliers and their guests.
+Here are four advantages that a hospitality lighting upgrade can have for hoteliers and their guests.

 1. Flexible lighting makes guests happier